p-conrad/iot-energy-meter/Readme.md

 Alternatively, you can use the `deploy.sh` script, which will handle most of the work for you: Just copy the rule files as before, do your configuration in this directory, and adjust your device address in the script before calling.
-This will update the source code in the project, build it, push the result to your PLC, and drop you into a SSH session, ready fire it up.
+This will update the source code in the project, build it, push the result to your PLC, and drop you into an SSH session, ready fire it up.

 If you like to develop the project, here are some more steps:
 1. Set your project path in `compile_commands.json`.
 Note that only absolute paths work.